gregbell/hai/README.md

 # hai

-Meet **hai**, a tiny CLI tool that turns natural language into Bash or Zsh commands.
+Meet **hai**, a tiny CLI tool that turns natural language into shell commands.
 You describe what you want to do, hai suggests a command, and asks if you'd like to run it.
 A simple, unix-y tool that does one thing /really/ well.

 ![Hai creating a compressed tarball](assets/tarball.gif)